zeldin/super-reu/docs/porting_guide.md

 * `rw_in` - Read/write control input, connect to `R/W` on the expansion port
 * `rw_out` - Read/write control output; when this output is 1 the `R/W` pin
              on the expansion port should be driven low.
-When it is 0 output should be tri-stated.
+When it is 0 output should be tri-stated / open.
 * `dma` - DMA output; when this output is 1 the `DMA` pin on the expansion port should be driven low.
-When it is 0 output should be tri-stated.
+When it is 0 output should be tri-stated / open.
 * `romlhdata` - Data for `ROML`/`ROMH`.
 Should be valid starting one system clock cycle after `romlh_r_strobe` is asserted.
 * `romlh_r_strobe` - This output is set to 1 to trigger a read from ROM into